Tax-efficient ways to buy a van as a sole trader in the UK

 Buying a van for your trade business: the tax angle

-A van is probably your biggest business expense after materials.
-How you buy it affects your tax bill for years.
-Get this right and you could save thousands.
-Get it wrong and you pay more tax than you need to.
+For many, a van is the biggest business purchase after tools and equipment.
+The way you buy it affects your tax for years to come.
+Get it right to save money.
+Get it wrong and end up paying more tax.

-This guide covers the main options for sole traders buying a van in the 2025/26 and 2026/27 tax years, including capital allowances, the Annual Investment Allowance, and the differences between buying, leasing, and hire purchase.
+This guide covers options for sole traders buying a van in the 2025/26 and 2026/27 tax years, such as capital allowances, the Annual Investment Allowance, and the differences between buying, leasing, and hire purchase.

 Capital allowances: the basics

-When you buy a van for your business, you do not deduct the full cost from your profits in the year you buy it.
-Instead, you claim capital allowances, which spread the tax relief over time.
-The main types relevant to vans are:
+When you buy a van for business use, you can't deduct the full price from profits in the year of purchase.
+Instead, you claim capital allowances, spreading tax relief over time.
+Key types for vans include:

-- Annual Investment Allowance (AIA) — 100% of the cost in year one, up to £1 million per year
+- Annual Investment Allowance (AIA), allowing 100% of the cost in the first year, up to £1 million annually.

-- Writing Down Allowance (WDA) — 18% per year on a reducing balance (main pool)
+- Writing Down Allowance (WDA), with 18% annually on a reducing balance (main pool).

-- First Year Allowance (FYA) — 100% for electric vans (zero emission)
+- First Year Allowance (FYA) for electric vans (zero emission), offering 100%.

 Annual Investment Allowance on vans

-The AIA lets you deduct the full purchase price of a van from your taxable profits in the year you buy it.
-The current limit is £1 million, which comfortably covers any van a sole trader is likely to buy.
+The AIA lets you deduct the van's full purchase price from your taxable profits in the year you buy it.
+With a £1 million limit, it covers any van a sole trader might purchase.

 Electric vans: extra incentives

-Zero-emission vans qualify for 100% First Year Allowance regardless of the AIA.
-They also attract zero benefit-in-kind tax if used through a limited company.
-For sole traders, the main benefit is the lower running cost (electricity vs diesel) and the full first-year write-off.
+Zero-emission vans qualify for 100% First Year Allowance, regardless of the AIA.
+They also have zero benefit-in-kind tax if used through a limited company.
+For sole traders, the main benefit is lower running costs (electricity vs diesel) and the full first-year write-off.

-The government's plug-in van grant has ended, but electric vans still save money long-term.
+The government's plug-in van grant has ended, but electric vans still offer long-term savings.
 Charging at home costs roughly 7p per mile compared to 20p per mile for diesel at current prices.
-Over 15,000 miles per year, that is around £1,950 saved annually on fuel alone.
+Over 15,000 miles annually, that's about £1,950 saved on fuel alone.

 Buying outright vs hire purchase vs lease